flashlin/Samples/torch-qa/fine-tune/data-user/b2c.md

 Answer: American users are under the IOM License terms.

 Question: Which promotions can Vietnamese users participate in?
-Answer: TOP Banner, Birthday Gift, Deposit Bonus, and Refer A Friend.
+Answer: TOP, Birthday Gift, Deposit Bonus, and Refer A Friend Banners.
+The promotions on SBOTOP website. (https://www.sbotop.com/promo)